MicroBioGenoHub/HIV-DRIVES/README.md

 ## How to run currently

+If you have paired ended reads and you want to run the full pipeline, use the command below

 ```
 HIV-DRIVES -o <output_dir> -f <forward read path> -r <reverse read path> --all true
 ```
+For more user case scenarios, refer to [case scenarios](cases.md)

 ## 📝 Information